 More recently, LDE expressed frustration in the 2020-2021 report that the school at Acadiana Center for Youth - Bunkie was closed during monitoring, and observed that staff and students across the facility report that there are "serious issues with conducting classes there."
-The reports from OJJ acknowledge that virtual and packet-based learning is not an appropriate substitute for inperson learning, and even when work is sent to students' dorms, it is "not useful and often not done or checked."
+The reports from OJJ acknowledge that virtual and packetbased learning is not an appropriate substitute for inperson learning, and even when work is sent to students' dorms, it is "not useful and often not done or checked."
 The reports further confirm that the top leadership at OJJ schools fail to prioritize education.
 During a focus group held by LDE on March 2018, teachers unanimously answered "no" when asked if education is a priority for OJJ leaders.
-Held is a priority for OJJ leaders.